CatUnderTheLeaf/CV-stuff/activation_functions.md

 The main reason why we use sigmoid function is because it exists between (0 to 1)

-__Advantages__:

-+ Simple and smooth curve
-+ Clear predictions
-+ Can be used in any layer including the output layer

-__Disadvantages__:

-- Non-Zero centric- for large negative and positive values the output is positive and in opposite directions but between [0,1] which makes it difficult to calculate gradient for such small values.
-- Vanishing Gradient- the change in predicted values for large positive numbers is infinitesimal.
-- The calculation is computationally complex for large networks.

 Sigmoid AF suffers major drawbacks which include sharp damp gradients during backpropagation from deeper hidden layers to the input layers which make it slow so Hard sigmoid function solve this problem

 Usually used in output layer